carthach/GenDrum/README.md

 Installation and Usage
 ======================
 Copy the entire contents of the project into a folder called GenDrum or something similar in your Max Instruments location.

+The GenDrum instrument should appear automatically in Max4Live instruments.
+It creates simple Roland TR-808 style sounds itself, but it can be used to control other MIDI devices using the GenDrum-MIDI listener device.